Bianamir/openvpn/doc/t_server_null.rst

 * root-level privileges for launching the servers

   * run as root
-  * ability to sudo as root
+  * a privilege escalation tool (sudo, doas, su) and the permission to become root

 Technical implementation
 ------------------------